andrwsalcdo/udacity-animal-trading-card/README.md

 # animal-trading-card
 Using CSS convert a design prototype of an animal trading card into a functional page.
+Project for Front-End Web Developer Nanodegree.

 I chose an 'animal' from a galaxy far, far away...